The program at a glance

 What about COVID?

-Vaccination will be required for all program participants.
+Vaccination is optional to participate in the program.
 Updated details about our protocol will be provided in April during the mandatory orientation session online.

 July 2022, Palais du Roure, Avignon.